Important changes to Australia’s biosecurity system came into effect on 16 June 2016 with commencement of the Biosecurity Act 2015.

 Offshore petroleum installations outside of 12NM are located outside of Australian territory for the purposes of the Biosecurity Act.
-While these installations are not subject to biosecurity control, aircraft (not subject to biosecurity control) that leave Australian territory and are exposed to the installations are subject to biosecurity control when returning to Australian territory.
-View the what’s changing for installations page for more information about how the Biosecurity Act affects offshore petroleum operators.
+While these installations are not subject to biosecurity control, vessels and aircraft (not subject to biosecurity control) that leave Australian territory and are exposed to the installations are subject to biosecurity control when returning to Australian territory.
+View the ‘What’s changing for installations’ page for more information about how the Biosecurity Act affects offshore petroleum operators.

 Release from biosecurity control